Professional Resource Brief

 - The Trevor Project.
 Facts and warning signs about suicide, tips on how to help a person in crisis, and an online directory for finding local resources for lesbian, gay, bisexual, transgender, and questioning youth.
 Also offers information about a classroom tool and other resources that can be used to generate discussion about the issues surrounding suicide, personal identity, and sexual orientation.

 - Compassionate Friends: Supporting Family After a Child Dies.
-Brochures for parents, grandparents, and siblings who have experienced the
+Information and resources for parents, grandparents, and siblings who have experienced the

 death of a child at any age and from any cause.
-Also offers support via online support groups and local chapters.
+Also offers support via online support and Facebook groups and local chapters.

 - Adolescent Violence Prevention professional resource guide, family resource brief, school resource brief